videolamer to Add Air of Authenticity to Bluesky

 Pat

 In 2009 I began keeping a spreadsheet that tracks all the games I finish each year.
 Astute readers will note that 2009 happened after 2005, and conclude that I do not have a complete and accurate record of the games I played that year.
-My memory – I know where I lived at that time and can remember playing certain games there – and the internet provide some clues to what I was playing in or around 2005, and comparing what I think I was playing then to what I play today reveals more similarities than differences. → Do a barrel read!
+My memory – I know where I lived at that time and can remember playing certain games there – and the internet provide some clues to what I was playing in or around 2005, and comparing what I think I was playing then to what I play today reveals more similarities than differences. → Sounds amazing, I must read it now!

 2005 – 2025: Taste Differences and Opinion Shifts, Part 1